ISCDtoolbox/LinearElasticity/README.md

      - COMPLETED: 0.012s

      ** Cumulative time: 6.990s.

-This output was produced by the parameter file 'carre.elas' which contains the specifications of the problem (boundary conditions, surface load and body forces, elastic properties of the domain).

 #### Authors & contributors
 * elastic has been initiated by Maya de Buhan (Université Paris Descartes) and Pascal Frey (Université Pierre et Marie Curie).
 Current team includes Charles Dapogny (Université Joseph Fourier), Chiara Nardoni (Université Pierre et Marie Curie) and Loic Norgeot (Université Pierre et Marie Curie).